KevinBian107/RSDB/explorative data analysis/README.md

         - price (discrete, need one hot)
         - hours (int)
         - MISC (one hot)
+    - No matter from what perspective, user should be user because of the data limitations.

 4. Models
     - Try to avoid python for loop, use vectorization.